cotonic/cotonic/README.md

 ## Dependencies:

+The Incremental-DOM library is used for updating the DOM:

 https://github.com/google/incremental-DOM

 ## Want to help?

 Do you want to help?
 We are in active development.
 All help is welcome.
 Feel free to ask questions or provide feedback.

 ## Development